 During the Galactic Empire, there was much prosperity thanks to the rapid technological advances brought on by the invention of the ansible (faster-than-light communication).
 This swelled the ranks of a well-educated and financially stable middle class, who began to indulge in body modifications, or “mods”, especially medical mods and job specialization mods.
 However, after the Passing, the corporations that manufacture and repair mods gained enormous economic power, which they used as social and political leverage.
 The prevalence of users kept up the demand for mods and mod repairs and replacements, but corporate overlords, motivated by greed and not benevolence, prioritized profit margins instead of affordability and availability.
 “Mod-virgin” was once a derogatory term during the Empire, but after the Passing people began to use the term “Mod-free”, or just “Free”.
 As time passes, more and more humans, especially in the poorer or more remote parts of the Old Empire are born “Free”.
 Humans begin using the question “Are you Free?” to refer to one’s independence from institutional supply chains, both philosophical and practical.

 While working for the government, the architect realizes that the corporate powers controlling ansible technology are manipulating politicians and exploiting workers, making it very difficult for space exploration to progress as fast as it could.
 Frustrated by the obviously profit-hungry machinations of the corporate oligarchy, the architect begins to organize political opposition to their power structure.
 The architect begins devoting more and more of her efforts into controlling the means of production for exo-architecture and farming infrastructures for space stations and colonies.
 She begins to win the passionate interest of young people coming from rural communities around the world, who are keen to apply their skills in an exciting new domain.
 With their support, the architect spearheads the construction of several space farms, which begin distributing food to planet-side locations in need via the World Food Programme.
-When a year of disastrous weather conditions decimates food supplies on Earth, these space farms become the largest producer of food for human society, and more and more people from Earth choose to enter training and application programs to work on these space farms.
+When several consecutive years of disastrous weather conditions decimate food supplies on Earth, these space farms become the largest producer of food for human society, and more and more people from Earth choose to enter training programs to work on these space farms.

 Vigilante Intergalactic Roustabout Scholars (VIRS) by Danbee Kim is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.